sdslabs/sdslabs.github.com/_posts/2016/2016-01-04-working-sdslabs-10.md

 Right after joining SDSLabs I was introduced to technologies like git, node, scala, jquery, laravel, lumen, three.js and many more.
 These opened up an entirely new world of technology for me, being a complete newbie in these things.
 I shifted to Ubuntu, one of the best OS you could have.
 I learned game development, creative arts, design as well as web development along my journey.

-## Shrishti
+## Srishti

-In March arrived Shristi, the cultural festival of the Hobbies Club.
+In March arrived Srishti, the cultural festival of the Hobbies Club.
 I took up a project on 3-D projection mapping called "Kakashi" and remember missing all my classes and sleeping in lab for 3 consecutive days at that time.
 It was the most interesting time I had in lab.
 The project involved shooting all of the lab members singing "Animals" by Maroon 5, and projecting them on 3-D face maps for an exotic virtual feel.
 We demoed the google cardboard, made games on the Leap motion device and had a lot of fun along the way.
 That was the most exciting time I had that semester.

 ## The Trip